jraphx.utils

 • index (Array) – Indices where to scatter

-• dim_size (Optional[int], default: None) – Size of the output dimension
+• dim_size (int | None, default: None) – Size of the output dimension, inferred from index if None (which requires a concrete index)

 • dim (int, default: -2) – Dimension along which to scatter